ons-ghariani18/Game-2d/README.md

 # Game-2d-Esprit
-The game is called "Choufli Dwe" and was developed by the Technocrates group.
-We used the C programming language along with the SDL library, with the support of Linux.
+TGame Name: "Choufli Dwe"
-This project was created as part of the end-of-year project at ESPRIT, under the theme of sustainable development.
-This game is focused on mental health
+Developed by the Technocrates group, "Choufli Dwe" is a mental health-based game designed as part of the ESPRIT end-of-year project.
+This innovative project was implemented using the C programming language and the SDL library, leveraging the capabilities of Linux.
+The game focuses on sustainable development and offers an interactive experience to raise players' awareness about mental health issues.
+Explore psychological challenges and discover stress management mechanisms through an engaging visual interface